-- (a) Except as otherwise provided in this section and in Section 804: - (1) an agreement may provide for remedies in addition to or in substitution for those provided in this [Act] and may limit or alter the measure of damages recoverable under this [Act] or a party's other remedies under this [Act], such as by precluding a party's right to cancel for breach of contract, limiting remedies to return or delivery of copies and repayment of the contract fee, or limiting remedies repair or replacement of the nonconforming copies; and - (2) resort to a contractual remedy is optional unless the remedy is expressly agreed to be exclusive, in which case it is the sole remedy. - (b) Subject to subsection (c), if performance of an exclusive or limited remedy causes the remedy to fail of its essential purpose, the aggrieved party may pursue other remedies under this [Act]. - (c) Failure or unconscionability of an agreed exclusive or limited remedy makes a term disclaiming or limiting consequential or incidental damages unenforceable unless the agreement expressly makes the disclaimer or limitation independent of the agreed remedy. - (d) Consequential damages and incidental damages may be limited or disclaimed by agreement unless the disclaimer or limitation is unconscionable.
+(a) Except as otherwise provided in this section and in Section 804:

+(1) an agreement may provide for remedies in addition to or in substitution for those provided in this [Act] and may limit or alter the measure of damages recoverable under this [Act] or a party's other remedies under this [Act], such as by precluding a party's right to cancel for breach of contract, limiting remedies to return or delivery of copies and repayment of the contract fee, or limiting remedies to repair or replacement of the nonconforming copies; and

+(2) resort to a contractual remedy is optional unless the remedy is expressly agreed to be exclusive, in which case it is the sole remedy.

+(b) Subject to subsection (c), if performance of an exclusive or limited remedy causes the remedy to fail of its essential purpose, the aggrieved party may pursue other remedies under this [Act].

+(c) Failure or unconscionability of an agreed exclusive or limited remedy makes a term disclaiming or limiting consequential or incidental damages unenforceable unless the agreement expressly makes the disclaimer or limitation independent of the agreed remedy.

-Limitation or disclaimer of consequential damages for injury to the person in a consumer contract for a computer program that is subject to this [Act] and is contained in consumer goods is prima facie unconscionable, but limitation or disclaimer of damages for a commercial loss is not.
+(d) Consequential damages and incidental damages may be excluded or limited by agreement unless the exclusion or limitation is unconscionable.
+Exclusion or limitation of consequential damages for personal injury in a consumer contract for a computer program that is subject to this [Act] and is contained in consumer goods is prima facie unconscionable, but exclusion or limitation of damages for a commercial loss is not unconscionable.